discrete-notes/discrete-notes.github.io/_posts/2020-04-01-notes-pre-COVID19.md

 [I heard about this by working in the group of José Correa in Santiago de Chile.]

-## Polygonization: not known in P or NPC
+## Polygonization, a problem not known to be in P or NPC

 There are not so many reasonable problems for which we have neither a polynomial-time algorithm nor a proof of NP-hardness.
 Some well-known are